Cleaning a Keurig doesn't have to be an involved process. It's honestly easier then you think and it will keep your coffee tasting great!

 From hot cocoa to tea, to coffee and everything in between, the Keurig machine offers you a variety of hot beverage options regardless of what your preference is.
 While the Keurig does make life easier, it’s also a machine and it needs to be cleaned.

-How often should I clean my Keurig?
+How often should I clean it?

 Since you use your Keurig to serve hot beverages to yourself, guests, and family, you must know the best way to clean a Keurig.
 Keeping your Keurig clean will ensure many years of use and make sure each hot beverage you make has the best flavor.